Judicial Branch Home >

 - If the case involves a landlord-tenant dispute, the case should be filed in the District Court of the county where the rental property is located.

-Other exceptions, such as for foreign (out of state) defendants, are described in the law at MN Statute § 491A.01.
+Other exceptions, such as for foreign (out of state) defendants, are described in the law at MN Statutes § 491A.01.
 Contact the MN Secretary of State Office to see if a business has a registered agent for legal process.

 « Back to Conciliation Court home